bfarago/bjtcputoolchain/README.md

 See this short vieo: [Bipolar cpu running at 61Hz](https://www.youtube.com/watch?v=iL6OvX4frJs) The processor made out of BC182 (~450 piece), 1N4148 and resistors.
 The data path is 4-bit, address space is 12-bit.
 Known max speed is more than 1MHz.
 There are 3 flags: Sign, Carry and Zero

+There is also a video card for this CPU.
+It has two (X,Y) analog outputs, which can be connected to an ordinary oscilloscope to show the screen.
+The videocard has its own character generator, based on lists of vector graphic steps.
+Keypad matrix and joystick inputs also implemented.

 IDE
 ---
 This is a Windows MFC application, under development.
 It simulates the BJT CPU, UART, Video card right now.
 Asm editor and compiler will